MooersLab/pymolsnips/README.md

 It has a plugin manager, and it is very easy to configure.

 Make sure the PyMOL filetype is defined as `PyMOL=*.pml;` by going to `Tools --> Configuration files --> filetype_extensions.conf`.
+In addition, you need to edit the keybinding preferences  **Move cursor in snippet** for under `Edit --> Preferences --> Keybindings` because it is blank by default.
+Without making this edit, you will not be able to advance to the second and later tab stops.
+I used <Cntrl>Shift_L, that is the left control and left shift.

 The snippets for all languages are stored in groups in single file `~/.config/geany/snippets.conf`.
 The snippets in this file can be edited by using the pulldown `Tools --> Configuration files --> snippets.conf`, but it might be easier to use as a text editor.